alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 The AWS Step Functions state machine accepts the following parameters:

 * **lambdaARN** (required, string): unique identifier of the Lambda function you want to optimize
+* **powerValues** (optional, string or list of integers): the list of power values to be tested; if not provided, the default values configured at deploy-time are used (by default: 128MB, 256MB, 512MB, 1024MB, 1536MB, and 3008MB); you can provide any power values between 128MB and 3,008MB in 64 MB increments; if you provide the string `"ALL"` instead of a list, all possible power configurations will be tested
 * **num** (required, integer): the # of invocations for each power configuration (minimum 5, recommended: between 10 and 100)
 * **payload** (string or object): the static payload that will be used for every invocation
 * **parallelInvocation** (false by default): if true, all the invocations will be executed in parallel (note: depending on the value of `num`, you may experience throttling when setting `parallelInvocation` to true)